raynebc/editor-on-fire/Building_EOF_in_Windows.md

     make
     ```

 You should now have a working copy of EOF in the `bin` subdirectory.
-If you would like to enable the transcoding and audio manipulation features, please see [Adding decoding/encoding capability:](#adding-decodingencoding-capability)
+If you would like to enable the transcoding and audio manipulation features, please see [Adding Decoding/Encoding Capability](#adding-decodingencoding-capability).

 # Details #